 CONTACT - James McLaughlin, 717-705-1492.
-Email: jamemclaug@pa.gov

-Intercity Rail Passenger Program - PennDOT contracts with AM-TRAK for rail passenger service in the Philadelphia-to-Harrisburg (Keystone) and Philadelphia-to-Pittsburgh (The Pennsylvanian) corridors to complement services provided within the commonwealth by AMTRAK as part of their national rail passenger service network.
+Email: jamemclaug@pa.gov gram - PennDOT contracts with AM-TRAK for rail passenger service in the Philadelphia-to-Harrisburg (Keystone) and Philadelphia-to-Pittsburgh (The Pennsylvanian) corridors to complement services provided within the commonwealth by AMTRAK as part of their national rail passenger service network.
 Capital improvements and operating costs are supported under this program.